crest-lab/lwoniom/README.md

 #  lwONIOM

-This repository contains a standalone implementation of a light-weight ONIOM interface.
+This repository contains a standalone implementation of a *light-weight* ONIOM interface.

 The default CMake and meson builds compile a statically linked library (`liblwoniom.a`) that can be linked in other projects.

+The library contains implementations for partitioning of a molecular system into the individual ONIOM fragments, including saturation of bonds with hydrogen linking atoms, and the reconstruction of respective energies, gradients and Hessian matrices.

+Adhereing to the eponymous *light-weight* aspect, no potentials are implemented in the library itself as it is intended for the use in other codes.
+A standandalone command line app can be built with the `-Dbuild_exe=true` option, which offers a demonstration of input file formats and capabilities to test the ONIOM partition.
-`main.f90` in `testprog/` demonstrates the in-code usage.
+`main.f90` in `app/` demonstrates the library's in-code usage.

 ## Building the Project